pharrison31415/drone-cone-proto/doc/HighLevelDesign.md

 This page would be the first page that would be shown when visiting our website

-This website would include:
+This front page/sidebar would include:

+- Login - Logins for Customers and a order button for the guest.
+- other logins(manager and drone) can be located at the sidebar
-- Login - Logins for Drone Operators/Manager/Customers, once logged in they can access the appropriate pages.
+- Once logged in they can access their appropriate pages.
-- Sign up - Sign up new user / Sign up for drone operators
+- Sign up - Sign up new user / Sign up for drone operators(side bar)
 - Order - goes to the order page for customer or guest to order food
-- Company goods - display company news for the customer
-- Contact - leads to the contact page

 ### Sign Up / Login pages

 These page would only be for login/signing up too accounts only

+- Each type of account would have their different login and signin
 - Login - Logins for Drone Operators/Manager/Customers, once logged in they can access the appropriate pages.
 - Sign up - Sign up new user / Sign up for drone operators